 The International Game Fish Association (IGFA) defines a “Grand Slam” as catching the following species on the same day: bonefish, tarpon, and permit.
 While landing all 3 species are a given for any dedicated Belize fly-fishing trip, a Grand Slam is a feat elusively achieved by an angler over the course of a single day.
 Between seasoned fishing guides, expansive saltwater flats, brackish lagoons, and 180 miles of coral reef, Belize is one of the best year-round locations in the Caribbean to turn your fly-fishing dreams a reality.

-Preparing for the grand slam
+Preparing for your grand slam before Belize

 When preparing for a grand slam, be flexible.
 Belize has a subtropical climate, with a well-marked dry season from late February to May, and a wet season from June to November that also doubles as the hurricane season.
 For this reason, the most influential factor to consider when planning a fishing trip is wind.
 And while no man can predict the weather, August to October are months locally known for less wind speed, though fishing tends to be opportunistic to whenever one is blessed with calm seas.
 Though all 3 target species are available year-round, migrating species tend to be larger; migrating permit are here February through May while migrating tarpon are here May to September.

 Regardless of what time of year, a windy day during your fly-fishing window can still be an opportunity for casting — especially if you’re heading to saltwater flats.
 Sharpening your cast into the wind from all directions is a practical and flexible approach to success, given most fishing guides will remind you that your target species may approach from any direction at any given time, and a glass-calm day often has fish on seemingly high-alert.